Ministry of Culture (China)

-The Ministry of Culture (MOC) was a ministry of the government of the People's Republic of China which was dissolved on 19 March 2018.
-The responsibilities of the MOC, which were assumed by the Ministry of Culture and Tourism, encompassed cultural policy and activities in the country, including managing national museums and monuments; promoting and protecting the arts (including censorship of visual, folk, theatrical, musical, dance, architectural, literary, televisual and cinematographic works); and managing the national archives and regional culture centers.
+The Ministry of Culture of the People's Republic of China (MCPRC) was a constituent department from 1954 to 2018 of the State Council of China in charge of culture.

+The ministry's designated responsibilities encompassed cultural policy and activities in the country, including managing national museums and monuments; promoting and protecting the arts (including censorship of visual, folk, theatrical, musical, dance, architectural, literary, televisual and cinematographic works); and managing the national archives and regional culture centers.
 Its headquarters were in Chaoyang District, Beijing.
+On 19 March 2018, it was merged with the China National Tourism Administration to establish the Ministry of Culture and Tourism.